Multi-Class Unlearning for Image Classification via Weight Filtering: EXPERIMENTAL EVALUATION

 \subsection{Experimental Results}

-\tinytit{Unlearning performance} We start by assessing the unlearning performance of our single-round multi-class unlearning approach.
-Table~\ref{tab:results} reports the results when untrainnig over the training set of MNIST, CIFAR-10 and ImageNet.
+\tinytit{Unlearning performance} We start by assessing the unlearning performance of our approach.
+Table~\ref{tab:results} shows results on MNIST, CIFAR-10, and ImageNet training sets.
 We compare with the performances of a model trained on the full training set from scratch (termed as ``original model''), and with a collection of models trained without each of the classes.
 We train these models only for MNIST and CIFAR-10, due to the higher number of classes in the ImageNet dataset.
 The average performance of these models is termed ``retrained model''.
+Additionally, we implement two single-class unlearning methods, namely \textit{random labels}~\cite{hayase2020selective} and \textit{negative gradients}~\cite{golatkar2020eternal}.
+In the former, we fine-tune the model using randomly assigned labels for samples from the forget set, while in the latter, the model is fine-tuned on the forget set using negative gradients (\ie, fine-tuned in the direction of gradient ascent).
+It is worth noting that the unlearning phase of these two methods is performed separately for each class.
+For this reason, we do not report the results of these methods on the ImageNet dataset.

 As it can be observed, \ours exhibits a proper unlearning behavior across all classes and models.
 In particular, we notice that on MNIST and CIFAR-10 it showcases a 0.0 accuracy on the forget sets when trained with VGG-16, ViT-S and ViT-T, underlying that the proposed strategy is effective in removing the knowledge of a class of choice, even without directly updating the model weights and while managing the unlearning of more classes concurrently.
 In terms of accuracy on the retain set, instead, we observe a restrained loss with respect to the performances of both the full model and of the retrained model.
-For example, on the ImageNet-1k dataset the CNN-based versions of \ours only lose a few accuracy points on the retain set compared to the accuracy of the original model (\eg, from 70.5 to 64.4 with ResNet-18).
+For example, on the ImageNet-1k dataset the CNN-based versions of \ours only lose a few accuracy points on the retain set compared to the accuracy of the original model (\eg, from 70.5 to 64.4 with ResNet-18)\footnote{We noticed similar results also for larger backbones like ResNet-50 and ResNet-101, with a retaining accuracy respectively of 72.6 and 74.4 and a forget accuracy equal to 0.}.
 With Transformer-based architectures, instead, the loss in terms of retain accuracy is slightly more evident (\eg, from 82.3 to 69.2 with ViT-S).
+When considering the ZRF score, computed on the unlearned classes, we can notice that the performance reached by our approach is always higher than that of the original model and generally in-line or higher than that of the retrained model, underlying again that our approach can properly unlearn.